gpoore/codebraid/README.md

 multiple keywords can be used for the same option.
 This is primarily for Pandoc compatibility.

-* `session`={string} — By default, all code is executed in a single, shared session so that data and variables persist between code chunks.
+* `session`={string} — By default, all code for a given language is executed in a single, shared session so that data and variables persist between code chunks.
 This allows code to be separated into multiple independent sessions.

 * `hide`={`expr`, `code`, `stdout`, `stderr`, `all`} — Hide some or all of the elements that are displayed by default.
 Elements can be combined.
 For example, `hide=stdout+stderr`.
-Note that `expr` only applies to `.cb.expr` or `.cb.nb` with inline code.
+Note that `expr` only applies to `.cb.expr` or `.cb.nb` with inline code, since only these evaluate an expression.

-* `show`={`expr`, `code`, `stdout`, `stderr`, `none`} — Override the elements that are displayed by default.  `expr` only applies to `.cb.expr` or `.cb.nb` with inline code.
+* `show`={`expr`, `code`, `stdout`, `stderr`, `none`} — Override the elements that are displayed by default.  `expr` only applies to `.cb.expr` or `.cb.nb` with inline code, since only these evaluate an expression.
   Elements can be combined.
 For example, `show=code+stdout`.
 Each element displayed can optionally specify a format from `raw`, `verbatim`, or `verbatim_or_empty`.
 For example, `show=code:verbatim+stdout:raw`.

     - `raw` means interpreted as Markdown.
     - `verbatim` produces inline code or a code block, depending on context.